kamui-fin/discord-emote-menu/README.md

 A script to open a discord emote menu

 Options:
--w, --window-class      Window class to send the emote to.
-Default value is "Discord" -r, --rofi-config       Specify a custom config file for the rofi menu -u, --update-emotes     Download new emotes
--c, --colon             Display colon at the beginning and end of emote name.
+-w, --window-class [class]         Window class to send the emote to.
+Set to "Discord" by default -r, --rofi-config  [file]          Specify a custom config file for the rofi menu -a, --add-emote    [image] [name?]
+Load emote into collection -d, --delete-emote [name]          Remove emote from collection -u, --update-emotes                Download new emotes -c, --colon                        Display colon at the beginning and end of emote name.
 -h, --help                         Display this help menu
 ```